xr-cc/proj-hsg-env-chal/README.md

 # The City-Dweller at the Crossroads: The Intersection of Public Health Risks, Income Disparity, and Seismic Hazard in the Bay Area
 __This is the team project for DS4A: Women's Summit (FL2020), Team 31__

-Team Members: Bin Lin, Xiran Liu, Natasha Toghramadjian, Athena Zhang
+Team Members: Bin L., Xiran L., Natasha T., Athena Z.

 Project Mentors: Geetha Gopakumar, Maria Fernanda Osorio Moreno